 “Tracking Technologies” means technologies used to store or gain access to data stored on a user’s device, including (as applicable), cookies, mobile SDKs, browser cache, unique identifiers, web beacons, pixels and/or similar tracking technologies.

 - Requesting Consent: Neither PubMatic nor its Demand Partners has a direct relationship with any data subject visiting the Publisher Properties or viewing ads delivered to the Publisher Properties through the PubMatic Services.
 Accordingly, in each case where consent is the lawful basis for processing Personal Data and/or required for use of Tracking Technologies pursuant to the Privacy Requirements, Publisher agrees that it shall be responsible for obtaining all necessary consents from the relevant data subjects on behalf of PubMatic and applicable Demand Partners to lawfully permit PubMatic and all applicable Demand Partners to: (i) collect, process and share Data via the PubMatic Services for Permitted Purposes; and (ii) use Tracking Technologies in order to collect Data in connection with the performance of the PubMatic Services.
 Publisher represents and warrants that it shall, at all times maintain and make operational on Publisher Properties a mechanism for obtaining and recording such consent and that enables such consent to be withdrawn, in accordance with applicable Privacy Requirements.
-For users located in the EEA, PubMatic is registered with and supports the IAB Transparency and Consent Framework (“Industry Framework”).
+PubMatic is registered with and supports the IAB Transparency and Consent Framework (“Industry Framework”).

-- Prohibited Data Sharing: Publisher shall not include or launch any Publisher Property on any of the PubMatic Services if such Publisher Property is directed at or likely to be accessed by any data subject that is deemed a child under applicable Privacy Requirements of the country in which the child resides, and Publisher shall flag within the PubMatic Services or inform PubMatic in writing prior to launching any of such Publisher Properties on any of the PubMatic Services; and/or pass to PubMatic or its Demand Partners any Personal Data of any data subject that is deemed a child under applicable EU Data Protection Law.
+- Prohibited Data Sharing: Publisher shall not include or launch any Publisher Property on any of the PubMatic Services if such Publisher Property is directed at or likely to be accessed by any data subject that is deemed a child under applicable Privacy Requirements of the country in which the child resides, and Publisher shall flag within the PubMatic Services or inform PubMatic in writing prior to launching any of such Publisher Properties on any of the PubMatic Services; and/or pass to PubMatic or its Demand Partners any Personal Data of any data subject that is deemed a child under applicable European Data Protection Law.

 - Noncompliance: If Publisher is unable to comply with its consent and notice obligations under the Agreement (including this Addendum) in respect of the Data, Publisher shall promptly notify PubMatic.

-- Co-operation and Data Subject Rights: The parties shall, on request, provide each other with all reasonable and timely assistance (at their own expense) and co-operation to enable the other party to comply with its obligations under the Privacy Requirements, including in order to enable the other party to respond to: (i) any request from a data subject to exercise any of its rights under EU Data Protection Law (including its rights of access, correction, objection, erasure and data portability, as applicable) in relation to the Data; and (ii) any other correspondence, enquiry or complaint received from a data subject, regulator or other third party in connection with the processing of the Data (“Correspondence”).
+- Co-operation and Data Subject Rights: The parties shall, on request, provide each other with all reasonable and timely assistance (at their own expense) and co-operation to enable the other party to comply with its obligations under the Privacy Requirements, including in order to enable the other party to respond to: (i) any request from a data subject to exercise any of its rights under European Data Protection Law (including its rights of access, correction, objection, erasure and data portability, as applicable) in relation to the Data; and (ii) any other correspondence, enquiry or complaint received from a data subject, regulator or other third party in connection with the processing of the Data (“Correspondence”).
 Each party shall promptly inform the other if it receives any Correspondence directly from a data subject in relation to the Data.
 Subject to obligations of confidentiality and polices on disclosure of information, where a party has a concern that the other party has not complied with this Addendum, the parties agree to exchange information to ascertain the cause of such non-compliance and take reasonable steps to remediate.

 - Security: Both parties shall implement appropriate technical and organizational measures to protect the copy of the Data in their possession or control (i) from accidental or unlawful destruction, and (ii) loss, alteration, unauthorised disclosure of, or access to the Data.